Lawyers in a corporate boardroom

 • A description of the benefits the lead will enjoy when they sign up for the offer.
 A bulleted list is often the best option.

 • Proof that the offer is valuable and effective.
-A compelling testimonial, an endorsement by an expert or a statistical proof all work well.
+A compelling testimonial, an expert endorsement, or statistical proof all work well.